-Prodata is pleased to offer this DZP ultrasonic anemometer made in Europe by LCJ as a drop-in replacement for the standard 6410 anemometer on Davis VP2 stations.
-The DZP unit represents the ultimate option for wind measurements in the VP2 class of weather station.
+Prodata is pleased to offer this Davis 6415 ultrasonic anemometer, a drop-in replacement for the standard 6410 anemometer on Davis VP2 stations.
+The 6415 unit represents the ultimate option for wind measurements in the VP2 class of weather station.

 Ultrasonic anemometers have many benefits compared to the traditional mechanical anemometer such as the standard Davis 6410 model.
 Their key advantage is the lack of any moving parts (they operate by measuring the transit characteristics of ultrasound pulses across their sensor transducers), which provides several benefits: